segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/quickstart.md

 Before you begin, you need a Workspace (which is a container that holds all of the sources and destinations which are billed together for an organization).
 If you already created one, great!
 If not, you can sign up for a free Segment account and create one.

-To create an Analytics.js source from your Workspace:
+Next create an Analytics.js source from your Workspace:

 1. Click **Add Source**.
 2. From the source catalog page, click **Javascript**.